-A. Validating the Simulation Methodology
+8.1 Validating the Simulation Methodology

 Our first goal for these experiments is to validate the simulation methodology.
-To this end, we experiment with the same settings that were tested in Section VII, first for increasing values of x and $\alpha = 10\%$, and then for x = 128 and increasing values of α .
-As in the simulations, every process has messages to send, and we track the propagation of one of those messages.
-Each data point is averaged over 1000 runs, again, as in the simulations.
+To this end, we experiment with the same settings that were tested in Section 7, first for increasing values of x and $\alpha = 10\%$, and then for x = 128 and increasing values of α .
+As in the simulations, we track the propagation a single data message M, where every process has messages to send, even if it does not hold M. Each data point is averaged over 1000 runs.